Fried shrimp with a perfectly crisp breading can be made in your own kitchen. This recipe gives it a grown up kick with sambal oelek chili paste.

 - Fry for 30 seconds per side.
 These cook quickly!

 - Let them drain on a paper towel lined tray while you prepare more.

 Don’t forget to serve the crispy fried shrimp with slices of fresh lemon, more chili paste or with your homemade tartar sauce.

 This recipe first appeared on Kevin Is Cooking January 2014 and has been updated with new photos and video.

 - 1 lb large shrimp

 - Peel and devein shrimp leaving the tails on.
-Butterfly cut the shrimp.
-Lay flat and pat dry then dredge in the dry mixture first, then wet mixture and then the dry mixture again.
+Butterfly cut the shrimp or leave whole.
+Pat dry then dredge in the dry mixture first, then wet mixture and then the dry mixture again.
+Set aside.

-- Deep-fry in batches, but do not overload the fryer, it will drop the temp of the oil.
-Fry until golden brown.
+- Heat oil in large skillet, cast iron pan or Dutch oven.
+Make sure the oil is at 375°F, you want to fry the shrimp (See Note 3).
+Deep-fry in batches, but do not overload the fryer, it will drop the temp of the oil.
+Fry 30 seconds per side and golden brown.

-- Remove from oil with a slotted spoon and drain on the paper towel lined baking tray.
-Salt and serve warm.
+- Remove from oil and drain on the paper towel lined baking tray.
+Salt and serve warm with lemon slices.